ArtGateOne/ArtGateOne-DMX/README.md

 ----------

-U can configure it - use web browser - enter node ip
+U can configure it - use web browser - enter node ip (default 2.0.0.10)

 A3 pin to Groun = Factory Reset